-Our farm farm is located in a high valley at the foot of the Lyngen Alps, with ample opportunities for outdoor exploring, skiing, hiking, horseback riding, swimming, dog sledding etc. both winter and summer!
+Our farm farm is located in a high valley at the foot of the Lyngen Alps, with ample opportunities for outdoor exploring and activities both winter and summer!
 The small metropolitan city of Tromsø is an hour's drive away, and there are swimming pools and alpine skiing slopes with ski lifts one to three hour's drive in either direction.
 Free riding on pristine snow is possible on most mountains in the area.
 Berries, herbs and mushrooms can be harvested and munched directly from the plant in the summer and fall. visitnorway.no has listings of organized and independent activities in our region.
-We have a climbing wall in mind, so if you would like to help create one, or create other leisure activities on and around our farm, you may very well get to try something out in that area, too.

 Sand farm is located on the coast on the Malangen peninsula.
 This is where we will experiment with plant production, including strawberries, potatoes, grain and forestry.
 There is a sea house in dire need of renovation.
-Sand is located about an hour's drive from the farm and from Tromsø, with basically the same options, plus the ocean.
+Sand is located about an hour's drive from the farm and from Tromsø.

 Public transportation in the form of (rare) buses.
+The bus stop is 7 km from the farm.
 Most people here drive around by car.